bezmoradi/tutorials/go/function.md

 }
 ```

-The `transformNumbers()` function accepts two parameters: a slice of integers and a function which accepts an integer input param and returns an integer (`func(int) int`).
+The `transformNumbers()` function accepts two parameters: a slice of integers and a function which accepts an input param of type integer and returns an integer (`func(int) int`).
 We can extract the function type into its own custom type to make our code cleaner:

 ```go
 type transformerType func(int) int